 What Type of Dental Implant is Right for Me?

 Standard dental implants are placed individually and require several months for healing.
 On the other hand, Teeth in a Day may be a better option if you are missing all of the teeth along one arch.
-With this service, a couple of implants secure a full denture.
+With this service, four to six implants secure a full denture.
 Immediately after placing the implants, your oral surgeon will attach a temporary prosthetic.
 Once the implants have integrated in your jaw, the permanent dentures are secured into place.

 Meet the Armitage Oral Surgery Team